codefresh-io/codefresh-pipeline-runner/README.md

 ## How to use the Codefresh GitHub action

-In order to use the GitHub action, fork this repository and then navigate to the "Actions" tab in GitHub.
-Click on the "View main.workflow" button on the right hand side.
-Make sure that an actual branch is selected on the top left of the window.
-Then click the "Edit this file" button in the main workarea (exactly as you would edit a normal git file via GitHub)

-Select the pipeline runner action and click the "Edit" button.
-On the right side panel enter the following

-### Inputs
-* A secret with name `CF_API_KEY` and value your Codefresh API token ( https://codefresh.io/docs/docs/integrations/codefresh-api/#authentication-instructions )
-* An environment variable called `PIPELINE_NAME` with a value of `<project_name>/<pipeline_name>`
-* An optional environment variable called `TRIGGER_NAME` with trigger name attached to this pipeline.
-See the [triggers section](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/triggers/) for more information

-Click the Done button to save your changes and commit.

-Now next time you commit anything in your GitHub repository the Codefresh pipeline will also execute.

-### Outputs
-The action will report if the pipeline execution was successful.
-For example, if your pipeline has unit tests that fail, by default, it will report the action failed.
-The logs from the pipeline will be streamed into the Github action console.

-## Usage

 Running a Codefresh pipeline to compile, test, docker build, and deploy to kubernetes
 ```
 name: 'Codefresh pipeline runner'